|2009 Copa Libertadores|

 ST: Manuel Ferreira (Argentina)

 Ferreira was part of the Argentine squad that won the football silver medal at the 1928 Olympic tournament.
-He also captained the Argentine team at the 1930 FIFA World Cup finals, in which Argentina finished as runner-up.
-Ferreira won the Copa America championship with Argentina in 1929 and also won the Copa Newton in 1927 and 1928.
+He also captained the Argentine team at the 1930 World Cup finals, in which Argentina finished as runner-up.
+He won the Copa America championship with Argentina in 1929 and also won the Copa Newton in 1927 and 1928.

 ST: Manuel Pelegrina (Argentina)